nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ### Stream Audit Writer

-Used by default since Nuxeo 9.3.
-A sync listener collects the events that need to be traced in the audit.
+Used by default since Nuxeo 9.3, a sync listener collects the events that need to be traced in the audit.

 When the transaction is committed, events are written as JSON into an audit Log.

 A `StreamProcessor` takes the audit Log as input and send the entries in batch to the Audit backend.

 This brings: